We offer excellent candidates the opportunity to carry out research in one of the most dynamic institutions in Britain.

 Before contacting members of academic staff, please make sure you are familiar with the application process.

-Any questions about the administrative side of things (fees, scholarships, paperwork etc.) are best directed to the College of Arts and Law Graduate School.
+Any questions about fees, scholarships, paperwork etc. are best directed to the College of Arts and Law Graduate School.

 Dr Joe Bennett - firstname.lastname@example.org

 I would be interested in supervising research into relationships between discourse – taken in its most general sense to include not just language but also other semiotic modes, especially images and sounds – and social power relations.
 Of particular interest to me at the moment are the ways in which features of contemporary British life are semiotised – the ways in which, for example, social class differences are talked about by politicians, or the ways in which different organisations with different political interests visually represent British cities.
 Any work related to these themes, including that relating to other cultural/national contexts, is likely to be of interest.
 In terms of methodological frameworks, I am interested in work that draws on Halliday’s Social Semiotics, including later developments in that area, and in Critical Discourse Analysis.

 My research focuses on the language of the individual (idiolects), with a current emphasis on historical idiolects from the Early Modern period.
 I am interested in the relationship between language style, social identity, and linguistic variation and change.
 I would be interested in supervising students in the following areas:

 - Historical sociolinguistics, especially the Early Modern period (1500-1700).
 I would be particularly interested in supervising students wishing to develop new methodological approaches and/or resources (corpora) to answer questions about the relationship between society and linguistic variation in historical periods.